DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy

 The power spectra of all the simulations, computed with the previous specifications, are shown in Figure~\ref{multiFigPS}.
 It is possible to see how both a dynamical dark energy and massive neutrinos greatly impact the outcome.
 Their effect at first order is similar, almost degenerate, resulting in a rescaling of the tSZ power.
-While this is true at all scales of interest for massive neutrinos, a dynamical dark energy impacts differently the $\ell\gtrsim2000$ region, where the power spectra (at fixed $M_\nu$) with $(w_0,w_a) = (-0.9, +0.3), (-1.1, -0.3), (-1.1, +0.3)$ ultimately converge at $\ell=10^4$.
-For each neutrino mass the range covered by the power spectra in all the possible dark energy EoS is larger at $\ell=100$ than at $\ell=10^4$ by approximately $60, 63, 56 \%$, respectively for $M_\nu=0,0.16, 0.32$ eV.
+While this is true at all scales of interest for massive neutrinos, a dynamical dark energy can impact differently the $\ell\gtrsim2000$ region, thus slightly altering the \textit{shape} of the spectrum.
+In this region the power spectra (at fixed $M_\nu$) with $(w_0,w_a) = (-0.9, +0.3), (-1.1, -0.3), (-1.1, +0.3)$ ultimately tend to converge at $\ell=10^4$.
+Indeed, for each neutrino mass the range covered by the power spectra in all the possible dark energy EoS is larger at $\ell=100$ than at $\ell=10^4$ by approximately $60, 63, 56 \%$, respectively for $M_\nu=0,0.16, 0.32$ eV.
 At fixed $M_\nu$, in the $\ell \lesssim 2000$ range there is little difference between the $(w_0,w_a) = (-1, 0), (-0.9, -0.3), (-1.1, +0.3)$ models, with instead the $(w_0,w_a) = (-0.9, +0.3), (-1.1, -0.3)$ curves remaining respectively lower and higher.
-Simulations with massless neutrinos tend to strongly overestimate the Planck~\cite{planck2015} data from~\cite{bolliet2018}, particularly at the smaller scales.
-To better quantify the adherence of each cosmological model with the data we calculate a reduced $\chi^2$, defined as
+Simulations with massless neutrinos mainly overestimate the data from~\cite{bolliet2018} and~\cite{tanimura2022}, denominated respectively \texttt{Bo18} and \texttt{Ta22}, which have been derived analysing Planck Compton-$y$ maps.
+To better quantify the adherence of each cosmological model with the data we calculate a reduced $\chi^2$ as